The Best Influencer Marketing Platforms With a Developer API (2026)

 Most "best influencer marketing platforms" posts are written for marketing managers comparing dashboards.
 This one is for the engineer or RevOps person who has been told to "wire influencer data into our app," and who needs to know which platforms actually have a real influencer marketing API and which ones will quietly route you to a sales call when you ask for the docs.

-We will cover five of the platforms people ask about most — Modash, Aspire, Upfluence, GRIN, and CreatorIQ — and walk through each with the same rigid template: intro, features, pros, cons, pricing, user reviews, best for.
+We will cover six of the platforms people ask about most.
+Those are Modash, Aspire, Upfluence, GRIN, CreatorIQ, and Influencers.club.
+We walk through each with the same rigid template: intro, features, pros, cons, pricing, user reviews, best for.
 No vibes-based rankings, no affiliate-shaped "winners," and no claims that a platform "doesn't have" something unless their own documentation says so.

-At the end, a short note on where OutlierKit fits — which is next to these platforms, not instead of them.
+At the end, a short note on where OutlierKit fits.
+It sits next to these platforms, not instead of them.

 For context on why this category matters: the global influencer marketing industry was valued at roughly $24 billion in 2024 and is projected to keep compounding, per the Influencer Marketing Hub Benchmark Report.
 That growth is exactly why "does this platform have an API?" is suddenly a question engineering teams are being asked, not just CMOs.